Section 8 eviction notices

 The court might not suspend an order.
 For example, if antisocial behaviour or neighbour nuisance is ongoing.

-If the court makes a possession order
+If the court makes an outright order

 An outright order sets a 'date for possession'.
 Make a note of this date.